 Restart your computer.
 The new hardware wizard will install the device/drivers when the computer restarts and the unrestricted account logs in.

 Other option is that the wireless card came loose or has failed.
-Instruction HERE to remove and reinstall the wireless card.
+Instruction HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> to remove and reinstall the wireless card.

 What is a Dell Service Tag and how do I locate it?